This article was last updated in December of 2019. I will continue to update this information as my streams of income change over time.

 All you have to do is install their plugin in your browser.
 Then when you shop online, you click the button and automatically receive free cash back for literally doing nothing.

-It works with almost every website and you can earn up to 10% cash back on some sites.
+It works with almost every website and you can earn up to 10% cash back.
+Like I said, it free money.
+If you’re not using it, well, you’re dumb.
+Just kidding, but seriously — you’re leaving free money on the table.

 Digital Product Sales: Online Courses